bas-amop/PolarRoute-server/docs/configuration.md

 # Configuration

 Configuration of PolarRouteServer works with environment variables.
 You can either set these directly or from a `.env` file.
-An example `.env` file is included here as `env.example`.
+An example `.env` file is included in the repo as `env.example`.

 Environment variables used directly by the Django site are prefixed wit `POLARROUTE_` and those which configure Celery are prefixed with `CELERY_`.

+## Mesh settings

 - `POLARROUTE_MESH_DIR` - absolute path to directory where mesh files will be made available (this location is periodically checked in production and new files ingested into the database based on the metadata file).
 A warning is logged in production if this is not set.
 - `POLARROUTE_MESH_METADATA_DIR` - as above, absolute path to directory where mesh metadata files will be made available.
 If this is not set, the value of `POLARROUTE_MESH_DIR` is used and a warning to this effect is logged.

+## Django settings

 The following are inherited from Django and more information can be found on their effects via the [Django docs](https://docs.djangoproject.com/en/5.1/ref/settings/).